Shinsaibashi And Dotonbori - 11 Fun Things To Do In Osaka!

 These areas are the best choice when it comes to enjoying delicious food and shopping, and come into contact with the kind people of Osaka!
 Let’s take a look at the highlights of the Dotonbori and Shinsaibashi areas, where there is a heavy concentration of what’s appealing about Osaka.

-This is one of the main tourist attractions in Osaka, with rows of giant billboards.
+The giant billboards at Dotonbori are one of the main tourist attractions in Osaka.
 From the Ebisubashi Bridge, you can see the giant Glico billboard which is an Osaka landmark.
 Glico is an Osaka-based sweets manufacturer.
 It's fun to take a picture posed like the Glico man, with both arms raised in the air!
 There are also giant three-dimensional billboards of things like a hand clutching sushi or an octopus.
 Walk around the area at night and you will be overwhelmed by the glittering neon lights.

-Just as well-known as the Glico man, the famous Kani Doraku billboard is by the Ebisubashi Bridge.
+The Kani Doraku billboard is by the Ebisubashi Bridge is just as well-known as the Glico man.
 The enormous crab is an attention-getter for the main location of a national restaurant chain that specializes in crab dishes.
 Kani Doraku is famous for its “kanisuki” (5,000 yen plus tax) sukiyaki-style crab hotpot.
 Kani Doraku also sells grilled crab near the storefront.

-3. Take a Pair Photo with the Kuidaore Doll
+3. Nakaza Kuidaore Building - Take a Photo with the Famous Doll

 There are rows of places to eat and drink all around Dotonbori, so give the local food a try.
 Osaka has a lot of flour-based dishes, called konamon.
 Try takoyaki, which are fluffy balls of octopus-filled batter, fried and eaten with sauce, or okonomiyaki, batter mixed with vegetables and other toppings and cooked on a griddle.
 There are also famous dishes like kushikatsu and udon.